mmeseguer/learning-azure/README.md

 This is a collection of resources to learn Azure and prepare for certifications.

-*By default, all the resources are free unless it's specified.*
+:pushpin: *By default, all the resources are free unless it's specified.*

-Resources and tools:
+## Azure general resources and tools:
 * [Azure Architecture browser](https://docs.microsoft.com/en-us/azure/architecture/browse/): Microsoft architecture diagrams and descriptions for common workloads.
 * [Azure Architecture Center](https://docs.microsoft.com/azure/architecture/): Guidance for architecting solutions on Azure using established patterns and practices.
 * [Microsoft 30 days to learn it](https://developer.microsoft.com/offers/30-days-to-learn-it): Free courses with sandboxed test environments